rosshiga/rosshiga.github.io/essays/autossh-rpi.md

 # Reverse SSH tunnel to hole punch NAT

-Since a Raspberry Pi can be connected connected to networks we do not control it would be easier to bypass the topology by using a third party server.
-This would allow us to ignore NAT and port forward by tunneling the traffic to a relay server.
+Since a Raspberry Pi can be connected connected to networks we do not control it would be easier to bypass the topology by using a third party server across the internet.
+This would allow us to ignore NAT and port forward by tunneling the traffic to a Unix server.
 OpenSSH allows us to do this with some scripting.
+A crude remote access tool can be created using a Raspberry Pi to conduct information gathering in penetration test environment.

 ## Required